FAQs

 Check out our Moving Out page to learn more about how to move out of residence and what to do with the stuff you’re not taking with you.

-Are there fees when moving out?
+Are there fees when I move out?

 What is the policy for cancelling a Residence Contract?

-After moving in: These policies are clearly defined in your Residence Contract.
 Cancellation must be initiated using the Online Service Centre.

 Returning and graduate residents